alicagank/Praanscribe/README.md

 # Praanscribe

+Please let me know if you use Praanscribe for your research!
+I feel happy that it helps researchers and I often end up developing features that you suggest! :)
+Also, you may cite it as: "Kaya, A. Ç. (2025, May).
+Praanscribe: A semi-automatic, AI-powered segmentation tool for Praat [Poster presentation].
+Student Conference on Linguistics 2025, Boğaziçi University, İstanbul, Türkiye."

 **Praanscribe** is an open-source Python CLI application designed to automate the segmentation of parts of speech and the annotation of sounds, as much as possible, using [Praat](http://www.praat.org/).
 It uses OpenAI’s Whisper model for transcription and produces `.TextGrid` files compatible with Praat for linguistic analysis.

 🔗 **https://alicagankaya.com/praanscribe/**